icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

-**Docker container stores below log files**
+**Docker container generates below log files**

 - booting.log

-  →  The log file which contains any error when error conditions after  the docker container starts up.
+  - The log file contains the errors that occurred while the docker container starts up.
 - iconrpcserver.log

-  →The log file which contains the information about requests/responses through the iconrpcserver.
+  - The log file contains information about the request/response message handling going through the iconrpcserver.
 - iconservice.log

-  → The log file which contains how ICONService works
+  - The log file contains the internals of ICON Service
 - loopchain.channel-txcreator-icon_dex_broadcast.icon_dex.log

-  → The log file which contains the broadcast log telling TX broadcast from a node to other nodes
+  - The log file contains information about TX broadcast from a node to other nodes
 - loopchain.channel-txcreator.icon_dex.log

-  → The log file which contains process of confirming TX
+  - The log file contains information about the process of confirming TX
 - loopchain.channel-txreceiver.icon_dex.log

-  → The log file which contains the process in which each nodes receive the broadcasted TX.
+  - The log file contains information about receiving the broadcasted TX from a node.
 - loopchain.channel.icon_dex.log

-  → The log file which contains the information about loopchain engine
+  - The log file contains information about internals of loopchain engine

-### How to monitor **resources**
+### Q: How to monitor **resources**

 We recommend the following tools for resource monitoring